How to build ORAS CLI locally

 Cleaning Your Workspace

-To remove all files not manged by git, run make clean
+To remove all files not managed by git, run make clean (be careful!)

 Managing Dependencies